We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - It controls the pressure hence reducing the risk of technical difficulties associated with pressure

-- The pressure tank has diaphragms that improve the draw-down
+- The pressure tanks have diaphragms that improve the draw-down

 - The valves fitted on the tanks prevent any leakage from occurring